abergs/docs-playground/src/guide/get-started.md

 ## Build a signin flow

-Next, implement a workflow on your backend and frontend for signing in with a [passkey](concepts.html#credentials).
+Next, implement a workflow on your backend and frontend for signing in with a [passkey](concepts.html#passkey).
 At a high-level, here's what you'll be doing:

 ![Signin workflow flow](./signin-diagram.png)

 Code that you write must:

-1. Generate, client-side, a [verification token](concepts.html#tokens) that will be checked by your backend to complete a sign-in.
-Include the user's `userId` or alias ([learn more](js-client.html#signin)), for example:
+1. On your frontend, initiate your signin and retrieve a [verification token](concepts.html#tokens) that will be checked by your backend to complete a sign-in.
+To initiate the signin, you can use an alias, userId or a Discoverable credential  ([learn more](js-client.html#signin)), for example:

 <Badge text="frontend" type="tip"/>

 ```js
 // Code written for this step should run on your frontend.